 Ezra 7:1 Now after these things, in the reign of Artaxerxes [Longimanus] king of Persia, Ezra the son of Seraiah, the son of Azariah, the son of Hilkiah, 7:2 The son of Shallum, the son of Zadok, the son of Ahitub, 7:3 The son of Amariah, the son of Azariah, the son of Meraioth, 7:4 The son of Zerahiah, the son of Uzzi, the son of Bukki, 7:5 The son of Abishua, the son of Phinehas, the son of Eleazar, the son of Aaron the chief priest:

 7:6 This Ezra went up from Babylon; and he was a ready scribe in the law of Moses, which the LORD God of Israel had given: and the king granted him all his request, according to the hand of the LORD his God upon him.

 Ezra was a priest of Aaron and made his request to the king that he be allowed to go to Jerusalem to teach the commandments and officiate at the new temple.

 Ezra was accompanied by other repentant persons.
-The temple had now been rebuilt and there was a need for priests of God to restore the true God commanded worship at the Temple and in Judah as a whole.
+The Temple had now been rebuilt and there was a need to restore the true God commanded worship at the Temple and to rebuild the city.

 7:8 And he came to Jerusalem in the [first day of the] fifth month, which was in the seventh year of the king.